Note: this list of places includes island features such as summits, but not islands as such.

 Scarriff IslandHillAn Scairbh A name in Irish(Ir.
-An Scairbh [logainm.ie], poss. 'rough place')KerryCounty, in Binnion List, Green sandstone & siltstone Bedrock
+An Scairbh [logainm.ie], poss. 'rough place')KerryCounty in Munster Province, in Binnion, Irish Islands Lists, Green sandstone & siltstone Bedrock

 Reachable "On Foot " Y Height:252mOS 1:50k Mapsheet: 84Grid Reference: V44376 55202 Place visited by 9 members.
-Recently by: DavidWalsh, chalky, Conor74, kernowclimber, mcrtchly, dbloke, wicklore, Peter Walker, jackill I have climbed this summit: NO (You need to be a logged-in member to change this.)
+Recently by: DavidWalsh, chalky, Conor74, kernowclimber, mcrtchly, dbloke, wicklore, Peter Walker, jackill Island visited by 9 members.
+I have visited this place: NO (You need to be a logged-in member to change this.)I have visited this island: NO (You need to be a logged-in member to change this.)

-Why Scarriff is so named is something of a mystery, as it is quite some distance from the mainland in deep water.
+Why Scariff is so named is something of a mystery, as it is quite some distance from the mainland in deep water.
 One possible solution is to interpret the name as Ir. garbh, 'rough', with a prosthetic s-, as happens with many other words, such as teach and creag.